merlynjocol/SentimentAnalysis_Indigenous-Knowledge_inClimateDecisions/README.md

-# Sentiment Analysis of the tweets about Indigenous Participation in the main Climate Decisions spaces
+# Sentiment Analysis of the tweets about Indigenous Knowledge in the main Climate Decisions spaces

 ## Objetive: